Emperor Nero built the extravagant Domus Aurea imperial house in the 1st century AD.

 Several large holes can be observed in the ceiling of Domus Aurea’s rooms.

-Built-in the XIV century by thieves to climb down into the Domus to steal important materials and jewels!
+Built in the XIV century by thieves, they climbed down into the Domus to steal important materials and jewels!

 The holes are intriguing, and the story behind their formation is one aspect that sets the Domus Aura apart.